HewlettPackard/green-dcc/README.md

 *Figure Comparison of workload distribution across the three data centers under the HLO RL Controller.*

-## Selected Locations
+## Provided Locations

 Green-DCC supports a wide range of locations, each with distinct weather patterns and carbon intensity profiles.
 This diversity allows for extensive benchmarking and evaluation of RL controllers under various environmental conditions.
-The table and the figure below provide a summary of the selected locations, including typical weather conditions and carbon intensity characteristics.
+The table and the figure below provide a summary of the provided locations, including typical weather conditions and carbon intensity characteristics.

-### Location Summaries
+### Provided Location Summaries

 | Location   | Typical Weather                         | Carbon Intensity (CI)   |
 |------------|-----------------------------------------|-------------------------|